MARN-5895/Website/assignments/01/README.md

 ## Step 2: Run Miniconda3

-Now you can run the script script `miniconda.sh` to install the Anaconda package manager.
+Now you can run the script `miniconda.sh` to install the Anaconda package manager.
 The trick is to specify an installation directory within your home directory to avoid attempting to install `miniconda` system-wide (which only HPC IT folks have permission to do).
 To run the installation script type:

     bash miniconda.sh -b -p /home/NetID/miniconda/

-This installation may take a few minutes to complete, because `miniconda.sh` will download and install all the basic Anaconda software (just like executing a .exe or .dmg file on you computer).
+This installation may take a few minutes to complete, because `miniconda.sh` will download and install all the basic Anaconda software (just like executing a .exe or .dmg file on your computer).

 You should now check that the path to miniconda is in your terminal configuration file `.bashrc`,  which lives in your home directory.
 You can do that by printing the contents of `.bashrc` on the terminal: